 Narcissists can be so difficult to understand.
 That’s why there are many questions asked about them.
-Some people wonder if narcissists have any true friends, the type of relationship they have with them, or if they can make and keep new friends like normal people do.
+Some people wonder if narcissists do have any true friends, the type of relationship they have with them, or if they can make and keep new friends like normal people do.

 Most narcissists actually do have friends but the way they choose their friends is very different from how normal people do.
-A non-narcissist would choose a friend who makes them feel less lonely, someone with whom they have common interests or someone they get along with.
-But for narcissists, their desire to project an image of superiority in order to hide their true self influences a lot how they choose their friends and the kind of friendship they have with them.
+A non-narcissist would choose a friend who makes them feel less lonely, someone they have common interests or someone they get along with.
+But for narcissists, their desire to project an image of superiority in order to hide their true self, influences how they choose their friends and the kind of friendship they have with them.

 Narcissists and Friendships

-The desire to feel superior to everyone else plays a big role when it comes to narcissists and making friends.
+The desire to feel superior over everyone else plays a big role when it comes to narcissists and making friends.
 Some narcissists choose friends whom they consider inferior in order to feel that they are the only outstanding person in the group.
 Others prefer to join smarter, successful and more attractive friends in order to feel that they belong to a superior group.
-This helps them get a share of good reputation without working for it.
+This helps them get a share of the good reputation without working for it.

 Although narcissists are not that simple to understand.
-A malignant one can befriend someone who has an excellent reputation that they are envious of just to destroy them overtime through gossips and back-stabs.
-This is common among psychopaths as well.
+A malignant narcissist can befriend someone who has an excellent reputation that they are envious of just to destroy them overtime.
 (See also: how ageing makes narcissism worse)

 Narcissists’ Friendships and Intimacy